arougey/arougey/README.md

 Hi there 👋

 Hi, I am Alex Rougebec.
-I am pursuing a Computer Science major and a Math and Finance minor.
+I have completed a Computer Science major and a Math and Finance minor.
 I am interested in App development, Machine Learning, Website Development and Financial Analytics.